mishal23/mishal23.github.io/src/posts/no-cost-emi/index.md

 In my case, the total interest charged to me by the bank was Rs.
 915. That amounted to me paying Rs.
 237 (Rs.
 915 - Rs.
 678) extra on the discount that the vendor gave.

-### GST on the interest

-As per RBI guidelines, you're charged 18% GST on the interest for every EMI.
-Again, the vendor doesn't compensate for it.

-In my case, total interest was Rs.
-915, so the GST was Rs.
-165 (Rs.
-915 \* 0.18).

 ### No Reward points

 For EMI transactions, you don't get any reward points by the credit card and if you're someone who uses these reward points, you're definitely losing out on that benefit.